sumeetmathpati/cs-gate/_dbms/schedules/concurrent-schedules-problems.md

 - We've seen that concurrent schedule can execute instructions of all transactions in interleaving manner.
 - This flexibiliy comes at a cost and we have some problems.
+- **Two operations on the same data objects conflict if at least one of them is a *write* and both operations are from different transactions.**

 # Dirty Read Problem (WR)